This is general information only and details can vary from study to study

 In most cases, assessors will be required to read a student's response material (answer book) then enter scores for each question using VOSS.

-Assessors are allocated a prescribed number of examination papers ("bags") to mark.
-If marking from home assessors will be paired with another assessor for the initial marking phase and be required to swap papers with that partner at the conclusion of the first round of marking.
-Assessors will be paired with someone living in close proximity (however this is not always possible) and assessors will need to travel to swap their bags halfway through the assessment period.
+Wherever possible, assessors will be paired with someone living in close proximity however this is not always possible and assessors will need to travel to swap their bags of script halfway through the assessment period.

 Assessors will need an internet connection at home that can facilitate the set up of VOSS to score an external assessment.